-Babies come into a world with huge calorie demands.
+Puppies and kittens come into a world with huge calorie demands.
 Most puppies and kittens double their weight weekly for the first four weeks.
-Mom's milk is 10% fat and full of calories to fill the growth needs but the puppy has to nurse!
+Mom’s milk is 10% fat and full of calories to fill the growth needs but the puppy has to nurse!
 Using Forti Cal Gel or drops on the babies tongue will boost energy, causing babies to nurse with more vigor.
 Cat and tiny dog breeders often use Forti Cal twice a day.
 Wipe a small amount in their mouth and get them attached to a nipple.
 The result is a healthy baby with a full tummy.

 Weaned tiny breed puppies should go to their new home with Forti Cal Gel.
 Dose twice a day to keep calories and vitamins up and appetite high.
 The puppy will think it is a treat, but the goal is to avoid hypoglycemia before you have to treat low calorie issues.

 Kittens are difficult to give vitamins to, but Forti Cal Gel is given with ease.
 The vitamins are a big help with effective growth and maturity, and the calories are a bonus here.
 Giving the gel once daily will help keep them healthy during the transition to a new home.

 Extra Calories for Working Dogs – Hypoclycemia

 Do working dogs need more calories?
 Hunting dogs are more excited than their owners to hunt and will exhaust all the glucose in their bloodstream if not controlled.
 They’ll start staggering or fall down, and in severe cases may have seizures.
 The cure is simple.
 Call them in several times an hour and give them a few Forti Cal™ Soft Chews for treats.
 This helps keep the glucose up, allowing the liver to maintain the dog’s glucose levels without over-taxing the system.